 For audit teams to deliver relevant assurance, they must become more Agile and strive toward a risk assessment that continually reflects what is keeping senior management up at night.
 This means that risk assessment updates must be done more frequently, and certainly more than once a year.

-According to the Touchstone Insights for Internal Audit, 61 percent of respondents updated their risk assessments annually, and the frequency of these updates increase as departments adopt an Agile methodology.
+According to TeamMate Audit Benchmark, 61 percent of respondents updated their risk assessments annually, and the frequency of these updates increase as departments adopt an Agile methodology.
 Of those teams that execute an Agile methodology, only 28 percent perform risk assessments annually.
 The majority have moved to at least quarterly updates.

 Adopt a truly risk-based audit approach